peterschwarz/clj-firmata/README.md

     (set-pin-mode board 11 :pwm)
     (set-analog board 11 255)

-The above will set the brightness of an LED to maximum brightness
+The above will set the brightness of an LED on pin 11 to maximum brightness

 #### Receiving Information